James McDonnell with nose of airplane

 Images of McDonnell are courtesy of WashU Archives.

-The McDonnell Center for the Space Sciences was formally established in 1975 through a munificent endowment by James Smith McDonnell (1899-1980) and the McDonnell Foundation.
+The McDonnell Center for the Space Sciences was formally established in November 1974 through a munificent endowment by James S. McDonnell (1899-1980) and the McDonnell Foundation.

 Robert M. Walker